eric-brechemier/within/README.md

       // get( "started" ) === true;
     });

-As a side effect, this is also the case when the property has only been set and never published before:
+Note that it is also the case when the property has only been set and never published before:

     // no call to publish( "started" ) before set( "started", true );